PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### decryptPrivateKey

-This service is used to decrypt Private key, user can also decrypt normal string using AES encryption.
+This service is used to decrypt the Private key, the user can also decrypt a normal string using AES encryption.

 > Parameters
   * encryptedKey — {string} encrypted key to decrypt.